didier-wenzek/odist/README.md

       }

-Reductions are driven by reducers which provide the arguments by a collection to be folded.
+Reductions are driven by reducers which provide the arguments required by a collection to be folded.
 A reducer of type `(item, aggregate, outcome) Fold.red` reduces a collection of `item` into an `aggregate` and than into a final `outcome`.
 It provides:
 - an `empty` initial aggregate,
 - an `append` function aimed to inject one item into an aggregate,